konstantinlindner/file-metadata/README.md

 To utilize the CSV option, create a directory "csvInput" in the root of the project and add a single CSV file.
 The file must contain a header called "link".
 It can optionally contain any other fields you may want.

+See example directory for example files and structure.

 - Run the script

 ```
 pnpm getMetadata
 ```

 - Once run, you get to select if you want to get metadata from files, CSV or both.
-Let the script run.
+Let the script complete.
 Once finished, results will be found in the output folder.